Positive measures are now being taken by countries, including the Republic of Korea, in an attempt to bring the coronavirus outbreak under control.

-Coronavirus has now spread to many nations across the world with over 380,000 cases worldwide.
-More than a quarter of those infected have already made a full recovery.
+Coronavirus has now spread to many nations across the world.
+A significant proportion of those infected have already made a full recovery.

 Coronavirus Entry Restrictions for South Korea

-South Korea has focused on rigorously testing everyone in the country and quarantining those found to be infected rather than introducing outright travel bans.
+South Korea has focused on rigorously testing everyone in the country and quarantining those found to be infected rather than introducing outright entry bans.

 However, it has introduced some travel restrictions and may introduce more as the pandemic continues.